Expectations vs Reality of Printers

 Jump to the Infographic

 Although there is a fair amount of “printer-bashing” around the internet on various tech blogs and chat forums, generally speaking, people really do like their printers and are happy with their selections.
-HP and Samsung specifically receive very high praise from their consumers.

-In a survey recently conducted of our TonerBuzz community, we discovered some fascinating facts ( Jump to the Infographic)
+In a survey recently conducted of our TonerBuzz community, we discovered some fascinating facts ( Jump to the Infographic):

 • The majority (well over 50%) of the people we surveyed have HP printers in their home or business, and they are, for the most part, quite happy with their printers.